cs1302uga/cs1302-tutorials/javafx/javafx.md

       Error in glXCreateNewContext, remote GLX is likely disabled
       ```

-   1. **IS THIS ONE POSSIBLE WITH JAVAFX 11?**

-      A scary <a name="fbConfigs2">error message</a> similar to the following will appear and no GUI app will appear
+   1. A scary <a name="fbConfigs2">error message</a> similar to the following will appear and no GUI app will appear
       on your screen (don't panic):

       ```